 Redeem Capital One Miles Toward Travel Costs

 One way to redeem Venture miles is at the rate of one cent per mile toward the cost of a travel purchase.
 This means you’re earning two cents per dollar spent toward travel, since the card offers unlimited 2x miles.

-If you want to redeem your Venture miles toward the cost of a travel purchase, the best way to do so is using the Purchase Eraser feature.
+If you want to redeem your Venture miles toward the cost of a travel purchase, the best way to do so is using the statement credits feature.
 With this, you can simply make an eligible travel purchase using your card, and then you can go online after the fact and use your Venture miles to pay for the purchase within 90 days of the date of purchase.
 Your credit will then be applied within two to three days.

 Eligible travel purchases using your miles include purchases made from airlines, hotels, rail lines, car rental agencies, limousine services, bus lines, cruise lines, taxi cabs, travel agents, and timeshares.

 It’s so nice to have the flexibility to make your travel purchase however you’d like, and then have the purchase reimbursed after the fact.
 Alternatively, you can book through the Capital One Travel Portal, and pay for your purchase directly with miles.

 Convert Capital One Miles Into Airline Or Hotel Points

 As an alternative (and this is my preferred way to redeem points), you can transfer Capital One miles to airline miles and hotel points.
 Currently, Capital One has the following 18 airline and hotel partners:

 Aeromexico Club Premier